Official Women Who Ski Trip 2026

 All Women Ski and Snowboard Vacation Package (Ikon resort)

 “Divas West” trip at Big Sky.
-Let’s join them in celebrating their 20th anniversary, the longest running women’s ski group online, and let’s all take over Big Sky!
+Let’s join them in celebrating their 20th anniversary as the longest running women’s ski group online, and let’s all take over Big Sky!

 Email Gen@WomenWhoSki.org

-for reservation link after you’ve read through this and
+AFTER you’ve read through this entire page and

 Residence Inn by Marriott